Ahmedzaid16/ahmedzaid16.github.io/_pages/CTF Writeups/THM/Enterprise.md

 using rdb we got into his desktop and found the first flag
 ![image.png](/assets/img/posts/Enterprise/image%2011.png)
 ## Privilege Escalation
-so we don't have much to to with tis user
+so we don't have much to do with tis user
 ![image.png](/assets/img/posts/Enterprise/image%2012.png)
 one of the ways to escalate window privilege is [**Unquoted Service Path**](https://www.rapid7.com/db/modules/exploit/windows/local/unquoted_service_path/) which is one of the easiest ways in my mind